jackviel/Personal-Blog-Jekyll/_posts/2021-09-25-BlogIntroduction.md

 title: A little blog introduction
 ---

-Okay, so this is going to be a quick little check in and introduction to my personal blog, I’m going to cover what I'm going to be doing with it.
+Okay, so this is going to be a quick little check-in and introduction to my personal blog, I’m going to cover what I'm going to be doing with it.
 I started this blog recently, a bit more than a month ago now, the first blog post was sort of a trial run, to see how potentially I was going to structure and set up my blog posts, and what I was going to cover.
 I really liked how the first post turned out, so I want to keep doing more of them.

 So, this is my personal blog!
 I'm Jackviel, and I’m a Computer Science major at the University of Central Florida.
 I'm going to be using this blog to talk about various topics and learning experiences, mostly concerning my CS ventures.